MathVerg/WriteUp/FCSC2023/ktruc/Readme.md

 The challenge uses [QEMU](https://www.qemu.org/) for system emulation.
 The standard "SMEP" and "SMAP" protections are enabled, which means that we won't be able to jump to userland code, nor to use userland data directly.
 There is also a 300s (5min) timeout, after which the emulator is killed.
 The flag is loaded as a virtual drive, and we will need to be root in order to read it.

 In my debug setup, I modified this file to ease debugging.
-I remove the timeout, added the `-s` flag to allow remote debugging via GDB on port 1234, and disabled KASLR in order to be able to keep my breakpoints between debugging sessions.
+I removed the timeout, added the `-s` flag to allow remote debugging via GDB on port 1234, and disabled KASLR in order to be able to keep my breakpoints between debugging sessions.
 You can see the result [here](./debug-setup/run.sh).
 Of course, in my debug setup, I am running the `run.sh` file directly, without going through the PoW.

 ### kinetic-server-cloudimg-amd64-vmlinuz-generic